 A Separate 529 Plan For Each Child Is Best

 If you are an eager beaver, there’s one last roadblock to setting up a 529 plan for a child.
-We tried to set up a new 529 plan for our daughter during the third trimester but couldn’t because the application asked for her Social Security number.
+We tried to set up a new 529 plan for our daughter during the third trimester.
+However, we couldn’t because the application asked for her Social Security number.

 It takes between 4-6 weeks to get your child’s Social Security # in the mail.
 But by the time you get the Social Security #, you might be so sleep-deprived that opening a 529 plan may be the last thing on your mind.

 But there is a solution.
-Future parents can open a 529 plan in their own name, listing themselves as the beneficiary, and change the beneficiary to the child after the child is born.
+Future parents can open a 529 plan in their own name.
+Parents would list themselves as the beneficiary and change the beneficiary to the child after the child is born.